 - Great bounce and zippy surface

-- Convenient features of storage
+- Convenient storage features

 - Higher priced